wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-phase4.md

 	$vm=Set-AzureRMVMOSDisk -VM $vm -Name "OSDisk" -VhdUri $osDiskUri -CreateOption fromImage New-AzureRMVM -ResourceGroupName $rgName -Location $locName -VM $vm

 > [AZURE.NOTE] Because these virtual machines are for an intranet application, they are not assigned a public IP address or a DNS domain name label and exposed to the Internet.
-However, this also means that you cannot connect to them from the Azure Management Portal.
+However, this also means that you cannot connect to them from the Azure portal.
 The **Connect** button will be unavailable when you view the properties of the virtual machine.

 Use the remote desktop client of your choice and create a remote desktop connection to each virtual machine.
 Use its intranet DNS or computer name and the credentials of the local administrator account.